 For B2B, niche communities (e.g., r/marketing, r/saas) function as high-weight expert signals that are frequently surfaced in responses.

 In this context, Reddit is not “social media”; it behaves more like a distributed knowledge layer.
-Pages with structured data are systematically preferred over plain HTML across all major AI retrieval systems.
+Structured data can improve extractability and rich results eligibility, but Google’s generative AI features do not require it; their systems understand page content without special markup.
+(Google).
 (For vertical-specific lift data, see your platform’s Search Console and GA4 AI referral segment.)

 Engineering the Stack → Memory